Electrostatics/electrostatics.github.io/docs/apbs-others.md

 permalink: /docs/apbs-others/
 ---

+<style>.section-nav {display:none;}</style>

 ###Overview

 APBS was designed to facilitate use with other programs.
 This section outlines some of the programs with which APBS is known to work.
 However, it is likely that applications which use APBS have been inadvertently omitted from this list.
-If you know of software that uses APBS and is not listed here, please contact Nathan Baker.
+If you know of software that uses APBS and is not listed here, please <a href="/support/home/">contact us</a>.

 ##Web Interfaces

 ###PDB2PQR

-The [PDB2PQR web server]({{site.baseurl}}/downloads) provides the ability to configure, run, and visualize APBS calculations
+The [PDB2PQR web server](../structures-ready/) provides the ability to configure, run, and visualize APBS calculations

 ###Gemstone

 The Gemstone extension [http://gemstone.mozdev.org/](http://gemstone.mozdev.org/) for the Firefox web browser used to provide a very easy-to-use interface to older versions of APBS (0.4.0) with all of the functionality of the command-line interface.
 However, this extension was created by external developers and is no longer actively maintained.
-Please let Nathan Baker (baker@poissonboltzmann.org) know if this extension was important to your research.
+Please <a href="/support/home/">contact us</a> to let us know if this extension was important to your research.

 ##Graphical User Interfaces